dgonzales86/dgonzales86/README.md

-- Hi, I’m Donald Gonzales, BSCS
+Hello, I’m Donald Gonzales, BSCS.

-- My passions are creating software, robotics, and developing my farm.
-I'm attempting to transition from an ER registered nurse to a career in software development.
+I am passionate about creating software, robotics, and working on my farm.
+Professionally, I work as a software programmer, specializing in developing stored procedures in MS SQL Server and web applications in C# using the .NET framework.

-- Currently, I have been working on the development of a farm management application.
-This application will help manage and keep track of farm operations.
-- I will upload an SQL file with the current database.
-As the application is still in its planning phase, the database may change over time.
+Currently, I am developing a farm management application designed to manage and track farm operations.
+I will be uploading an SQL file containing the current database schema.
+Please note that as the application is still in the planning phase, the database structure may change over time.

 <!---
 dgonzales86/dgonzales86 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.